AutoReviser/AutoReviser/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/n9tskki80p2g6ahk/branch/master?svg=true)](https://ci.appveyor.com/project/gyuwon/autoreviser/branch/master)

 C# is a great programming language but does not have any handy way to update immutable objects partially.
 AutoReviser provides helper extension methods to generate partially updated copies of immutable objects using lambda expressions.
 You need not to write `With...()` methods anymore.
-You just need to tell AutoReviser what properties should be updated to what values using lambda expression.
+You just need to tell AutoReviser which properties should be updated to what values using lambda expression.

 ## How to use